 What’s the Difference Between “Good” and “Bad” Material for Manufacturing?

 The company was having intermittent problems heat sealing a polymer film used to package paper products.
-Essentially, the seal wasn’t reliably staying sealed, and this was causing real headaches for the customers that this company, rightly, doesn’t want to disappoint.
+Essentially, the seal wasn’t reliably staying sealed, and this was causing real headaches for the customers that this company rightly doesn’t want to disappoint.

 They knew that the film looked identical, so they deduced that the problem must be something invisible to the eye on the surface.
-To try to find out if there was anything detrimental present on the surface, they used a very common surface analysis technique called dyne solutions
+To try to find out if there was anything detrimental present on the surface, they used a very common surface analysis technique called dyne solutions.

 Dyne inks are the most frequently encountered method of surface energy evaluation used on production lines or in manufacturing in general.
 The surface energy of a substance generally refers to how attractive it is to other substances: a high-energy surface is generally attractive to other substances; a low-energy surface is not.

-Dyne inks consist of a series of liquids having a range of surface energies.
+Dyne inks consist of a series of liquids with a range of surface energies.
 The various surface tensions in the inks are created by mixing two or more mutually soluble liquids of different surface tensions in different proportions.
 Commercially available mixtures include ethanol and water or formamide and 2-ethoxyethanol.
 Usually, a blue or purple dye is added to the mixture to improve visibility on the surface.

 In use, a thin film of the liquid mixture is spread on the surface to be tested; if the liquid film breaks up into droplets in less than two seconds, the test is repeated with a mixture of lower surface energy.
 The surface energy of the liquid mixture that will stay spread in a continuous film on the surface for at least two seconds is defined as being equal to the energy of the surface.
 This is just an approximation of the surface energy, however, and suffers from low accuracy and precision as well as poor reproducibility.